Summer School 2025

 Instructor

-Dr Srinidhi Vasudevan is a lecturer in Business Management at the University of Greenwich.
-Dr Anna Piazza is a lecturer in Economic Sociology tat the University of Greenwich.
-Both are graduates and alumni of the Networks and Urban Systems Centre
+Dr Srinidhi Vasudevan is a senior lecturer in Business Management and Programme Leader for the MSc Business Analytics at the University of Greenwich.
+Dr Anna Piazza is a senior lecturer in Economic Sociology at the University of Greenwich.
+Both are graduates and alumni of the Networks and Urban Systems Centre.
+Dr Balint Diószegi is a lecturer in Network Science at the University of Greenwich.
+A graduate of ETH Zurich and a Visiting Research Fellow at Imperial college, his research focuses on the cognitive and behavioural foundations of social networks, using sociometric badge technology and experimental approaches.

 General references